M. Tara Joyce

 Dr. Joyce earned an M.S. in reading education from Syracuse University and an Ed.D. in human development and reading from Harvard University.
 Her teaching experience includes positions as a classroom teacher, Title I reading teacher and reading specialist.
 She has worked in the adult literacy and dyslexia fields as well.
 She taught undergraduate and graduate reading courses at the university level at several universities before becoming a faculty member at Saint Xavier University in 2008.

-At Saint Xavier University, Dr. Joyce enjoys teaching graduate reading courses to both on-campus and off-campus cohorts of candidates in the Reading Specialist Program, and she looks forward to teaching in the online Individualized Program for teachers seeking a Reading Teacher Endorsement.
+At Saint Xavier University, Dr. Joyce enjoys teaching literacy courses to graduate and undergraduate students.
 She leads the Reading Specialist/Literacy Coach Group of candidates and alumni who meet monthly to discuss issues related to literacy coaching and teaching literacy to children and adolescents.
-Dr. Joyce serves on the board of Everyone Reading Illinois, a state organization dedicated to increasing awareness of, and improving services for, individuals who struggle with reading, especially those who have the learning disability of dyslexia.
+Dr. Joyce served for many years on the board of Everyone Reading Illinois, a state organization dedicated to increasing awareness of, and improving services for, individuals who struggle with reading, especially those who have the learning disability of dyslexia.

 - EDGRS 520: The Reading/Writing Connection